-Methanol is purchased for use as a processing aid and as a windshield washer anti-freeze in company vehicles.
-The amount used for the latter purpose can be subtracted from the facility total BEFORE the facility total is compared to the activity threshold.
-Even if the facility still exceeds the otherwise use threshold, the amount in the anti-freeze is eligible for the exemption from release and other waste management reporting.
+Methanol is purchased for use as a processing aid and as a windshield washer antifreeze in company vehicles.
+The amount used for the latter purpose would be exempt and subtracted from the facility total BEFORE the facility total is compared to the otherwise use activity threshold.
+Even if the facility still exceeds the otherwise use threshold, the amount in the anti-freeze is exempt from release and other waste management reporting.